rvosa/barcode-data-portal/src/ETL/README_overview.md

 - **Quarterly Bootstrap Pipeline** (`QUARTERLY_REBUILD_SOP.md`): Full rebuild of the database

 The pipelines are also visually represented in the PNG files (`Weekly_Update_Pipeline.png` and `Quarterly_Bootstrap_Pipeline.png`).

+## ETL Schedule and Triggers

+ETL jobs are run on a defined schedule with specific triggers:

+### Weekly Update Pipeline
+- **Schedule**: Runs every Sunday at 00:00 UTC
+- **Trigger Mechanism**: Automated cron job on the ETL server
+- **Duration**: Typically completes within 2-4 hours
+- **Scope**: Processes only new or modified records since the last run
+- **Notification**: Emails ETL completion status to the administration team

+### Quarterly Bootstrap Pipeline
+- **Schedule**: Runs on the first day of January, April, July, and October
+- **Trigger Mechanism**: Automated cron job with manual confirmation
+- **Duration**: Typically takes 24-48 hours to complete
+- **Scope**: Complete rebuild of all collections from source PostgreSQL data
+- **Notification**: Sends progress updates and completion notification to the administration team

+### Manual Triggers
+- ETL jobs can also be triggered manually via the administration interface
+- Emergency updates can be scheduled outside the regular cadence when critical data fixes are needed

+## Testing ETL Changes

+Before deploying changes to the ETL pipeline in production, the following testing process is followed:

+1. **Development Testing**:
+   - ETL changes are first tested against a development PostgreSQL database.
+   - Output documents are validated for schema compliance and data integrity.
+   - Unit tests verify specific transformation logic.

+2. **Staging Environment**:
+   - A complete ETL run is performed on the staging environment.
+   - This uses a copy or subset of production data.
+   - Staging Couchbase is populated with the results.

+3. **Validation Testing**:
+   - Automated tests compare record counts, key metrics, and statistical distributions between staging and production.
+   - Sample record validation ensures data quality.
+   - API tests verify that services work correctly with the transformed data.

+4. **Performance Testing**:
+   - ETL execution time is measured and compared to baseline.
+   - Resource usage (memory, CPU, disk I/O) is monitored.
+   - Database performance tests ensure query performance meets requirements.

+5. **Rollback Plan**:
+   - Each ETL deployment includes a rollback plan.
+   - Couchbase snapshots are created before running production ETL.
+   - Previous Couchbase state can be restored if issues are detected.

 ## Main Components